Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 * OAS 3 [byte format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#data-types) is supported, but it will not automatically decode the base64 data.
 * OAS 3 [base64 format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#considerations-for-file-uploads) is not supported because it is not really a valid format.
 * OAS 3 cookie parameters for objects and arrays, `style="form", explode=true` [style](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#style-examples) is not supported.
+* OAS body content-types `application/json`, `application/*+json`, `application/x-www-form-urlencoded`, or `multipart/form-data` will be decoded, "XML" types such as `application/xml` will be handled as strings but not decoded, all others will be handled as `Buffer`.

 ## Roadmap